Alien: Earth: Development

 In February 2019, Bloody Disgusting reported that two Alien television series were in development, one animated – Alien: Isolation – and one live-action, from Ridley Scott for the network FX on Hulu.
 In December 2020, as part of Disney's Investor Day presentation, the latter television series project was officially announced to be in development for the network, with Noah Hawley as showrunner and Scott as executive producer, being set on Earth in the near future.

 On February 17, 2022, The Hollywood Reporter revealed that the series is a prequel taking place before the events of Alien (1979).
-Hawley himself confirmed that the series would be tied more into the style and mythology of the original 1979 film rather than the prequel films Prometheus (2012), and Alien: Covenant (2017).
+Asked about his approach to adding the show to a franchise like Alien with consideration to established canon, Hawley himself confirmed that the series would be "its own thing" tied more into the style and mythology of the original 1979 film and its sequel Aliens (1986), intentionally excluding some plot and style elements introduced in some of the other Alien media, like the prequel films Prometheus (2012), and Alien: Covenant (2017).

 In April 2023, chairman of FX Productions, John Landgraf, stated that the series was in active pre-production.
 According to FX Entertainment president Gina Balian, the scale of the production of Alien: Earth was much bigger than that of the 2024 FX series Shōgun, whose budget has been reported as $250 million.

+During the 2023 strikes, producer Chris Lowenstein, of Thailand-based production services company Living Films, continued work on the production in Bangkok.
+In an interview, Lowenstein said of the hiatus, "For me as a producer it was a blessing in disguise.
+We kept building in Bangkok.
+I didn't stop our set-dec, props, and construction teams, which are almost entirely Thai.
+That really gave us a head start for when we came back".

 In September 2025, Hawley stated that work had not yet begun on a second season, but that conversations were ongoing.
-He mentioned that he was ready to begin immediately if Disney decided to renew the show and expected a renewal decision to be made "soon" after the airing of the season finale on September 23, 2025, once its viewership could be evaluated.
+He mentioned that he was ready to begin immediately if The Walt Disney Company decided to renew the show and expected a renewal decision to be made "soon" after the airing of the season finale on September 23, 2025, once its viewership could be evaluated.
 On November 11, 2025, FX renewed the series for a second season.

+Design

+The design of the props, including the Xenomorph eggs, were created by Bangkok-based prosthetics and creature workshop Second Skin in collaboration with New Zealand's Wētā Workshop.

 Casting

 In May 2023, Sydney Chandler was cast in the lead role, followed by Alex Lawther, Samuel Blenkin, Essie Davis, and Adarsh Gourav in July.
 Timothy Olyphant and David Rysdahl would be among those added to the cast in November 2023.

+In April 2026, Peter Dinklage joined the cast for the second season as a series regular.
+In July 2026, Tracey Ullman, Sam Spruell and Jerome Flynn were revealed to have joined the cast.